NexPlayer/Android-SDK/advanced.md

 #### native int getCurrentPosition()

-This method gets the current play time position of NexPlayer™ in the given content.
+This method gets the current play time position of NexPlayer in the given content.

 This method can be called at any time to check the current position.